- Covers For-Profit and Not-for-Profit Arts Administration

 These courses provide the marketing, managerial, fundraising, and financial skills that are needed to succeed in arts organizations and institutions, including museums, galleries, alternative spaces, and performing arts groups.
 Learn to create strategic plans, to develop budgets, and to fundraise.
 Explore new techniques for marketing arts organizations and events.

-Learn more about the Diploma in Visual and Performing Arts Administration.
+Learn more about the Certificate in Arts Management.

 Examine the concepts of culture, diversity, and equity, and learn how to cultivate a culture of diversity and inclusion at an arts organization.